 The entity will publish detailed information that explains to interested parties whether they are a stakeholder, a third party, or that they have no rights or obligations under the Regulation.

-This information will also be made available through the Member State regulatory bodies as part of their licencing responsibilities.
+This information will be provided by the governance entity to Member State regulatory bodies for them as far as possible to distribute as part of their licencing responsibilities.

 If an organisation considers that it is a stakeholder or a third party it may apply for membership of the entity.
 Membership gives rights to all the services provided by the entity and enables the organisation to send experts to the working groups.
 The membership application will require the organisation to submit supporting documents showing if they are a stakeholder and, if so, attached to which stakeholder group.
 The governance entity will verify the application and the documentation.

 The rights of membership will apply solely to the member.
-It is essential that all stakeholders and third parties who require access to the regulatory services are members and pay the appropriate fee.
-If members are allowed to pass on services to other parties then the financial security of the entity will be at risk.
+It is essential that all stakeholders and third parties who require access to the regulatory services provided by the governance entity are members and pay the appropriate fee.
+If members are allowed to pass on their regulatory services to other parties then the financial security of the entity will be at risk.

 Once membership is confirmed, the entity will set up the appropriate access for the member to all the operational computer services.
 This will include the notification service relating to updates to entity resources and assets.
+If membership is declined, the party can raise the matter with its Member State regulatory body.

 If the member is a stakeholder, rather than a third party, it can work privately with other members of its stakeholder group to nominate members of the Supervisory Board and the Service Management Groups.
 It can also propose its own nominees to be considered for membership of the Supervisory Board and/or the Service Management Groups.
 The rules for nomination of the Supervisory Board and the Service Management Groups are local to each stakeholder group and are not the business of the governance entity.

-All stakeholders can propose changes to the technical resources of the entity including reference data, specifications, implementation guides, etc. Proposals for change are submitted to the chair of the appropriate Technical Service Management Group who will manage the proposal as defined in sections and 8.6.
+All stakeholders can propose changes to the technical resources of the entity including reference data, technical documents, specifications, etc. Proposals for change are submitted to the chair of the appropriate Technical Service Management Group who will manage the proposal as defined in sections 8.58.5 and 8.6.

 Operational computer services

 There will be four operational computer-based services provided under TSI governance.
-These are defined in detail in the section of the Final Report that describes the system architecture.
+These are defined in detail in chapters 9 to 11 of the TAP TSI Retail Architecture, as are the requirements documents for each service that will be used to procure them.
+In consequence, this document contains only a high-level summary of each of them.
+The services are:

 Membership service